Courses-journey/cpp-cherno/README.md

 };
 ```

-- To write a function we could define it separtely outside the class like
+- To write a function we could define it separately outside the class like

 ```c++
 class Player